matteba/FranksteinModel/README.md

 ## Description of Scripts

 - **01_simulate_dataset.R**
 This script generates a synthetic dataset with two ecological regions (A and B), each exhibiting different spatio-temporal dynamics.
 Region A is modelled with a progressive AR(1) process, while Region B follows a persistent spatial structure with a linear temporal trend.
-Abundance is simulated from a Negative Binomial distribution with observational error.
+Abundance is simulated from a Gamma distribution, and observational error is introduced.

-- **02_fit_SDM_Frankenstein.R**
+-**02_SP-T_FIT & CV- FRANK_2reg.R**
-  This script fits four individual spatio-temporal SDM configurations (*only-intercept, persistent, opportunistic, progressive*) to each subregion and then constructs the **Frankenstein SDM**, which integrates the best configuration per region.
-The output includes model comparisons (e.g., WAIC scores) and visual diagnostics.
+This script fits four individual spatio-temporal SDM configurations (persistent, opportunistic, progressive-Type-IV-AR1 and TypeIII) to each of the two regions and then constructs the Frankenstein SDM, which integrates the best configuration per region.
+The script also implements cross-validation to assess predictive performance.
+Outputs include model comparison metrics (WAIC), cross-validation results (RMSE), and visual diagnostics.

-  -**03_Projection.R**
+-**03_COVARIATE SIM&FIT&CV.R**
+This script simulates an environmental covariate field and links it to the spatio-temporal abundance data.
+Two covariates are simulated; cov1 that better describes the the abundance in region A and cov2 the one in region B (see the manuscript for more details).It then fits the different SDM configurations (including the Frankenstein SDM) that explicitly include this covariate and performs cross-validation.
+The goal is to evaluate how well each configuration recovers covariate effects and predicts abundance under different spatio-temporal structures.

+-**04_simulate_dataset_4reg.R**
+This script extends the simulation framework to four ecological regions with diverse spatio-temporal dependencies.
+Each region can follow a different spatio-temporal pattern (e.g. progressive, persistent, opportunistic).
+As in the two-region case, abundance is generated from a Gamma distribution with added observational error.

+-**05_SP-T_FIT & CV- FRANK_4reg.R**
+This script fits the set of spatio-temporal SDM configurations to the four-region simulated dataset and constructs the corresponding Frankenstein SDM by combining the best configuration for each region.
+It includes model comparison ( WAIC), cross-validation (RMSE), and diagnostic plots to assess performance under more complex spatial partitioning.

+-**06_Projection.R**
-This script is to project the three single configurations and the Frankestein SDM using the first simulated dataset of the list object that can be found in the repository /data/ .
-Finally the contour plot is created for the observed data and projected output of the three configuration and the Frankestein model.
-This is to create figure 3 in the manuscript
+This script projects the four single SDM configurations and the Frankenstein SDM using the first simulated dataset stored in the /data/ folder.
+It generates contour maps for the observed data and for the projected outputs of each configuration and the Frankenstein model.
+These projections are used to produce Figure 3 in the manuscript.

+-**07_REAL-DATASET-FIT&CV-FRANKENSTEIN.R**
+This script applies the modelling framework to the real-world dataset (GRUND survey, for more details please read the paragraph 4 of Material and Method).
+It fits the different spatio-temporal SDM configurations and the Frankenstein SDM, performs cross-validation, and compares model performance.
+To run this scrip use the object real_df.rds in data folder.

+/data/
+Folder used to store simulated and real datasets, as well as intermediate R objects (e.g. lists of simulated fields or fitted models).

+/figure/
+Folder used to store plots, contour maps, and other graphical outputs generated by the scripts (including figures reproduced in the manuscript).